OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/exec.md

 # Attach To Container

-Use `ll-cli exec` to enter the inside of the running linyaps container.
+Use `ll-cli exec` to enter the running linyaps container.

 View the help information for the `ll-cli exec` command: